-- Go to Details tab and find the TiWorker.exe process.
+- Go to the Details tab and find the TiWorker.exe process.

-- Close the Task manager an reboot your system
+- Close the Task manager and reboot your system

-Now the Windows Modules Installer Worker will use low system resource means it will never create any high CPU usage problem and no longer freeze your PC.
+Now the Windows Modules Installer Worker will use low system resources means it will never create any high CPU usage problem and no longer freeze your PC.

 Method 4: Use Windows Update Troubleshooter